-Previously Pablo was Head of Responsible Investment Asia Pacific at First Sentier Investors for seven years.
-In this role, he was responsible for supporting investment teams across the group to incorporate sustainability into their investing.
+Previously, Pablo was Head of Responsible Investment Asia Pacific at Colonial First State Global Asset Management (now First Sentier Investors), for seven years.
 Pablo is the founder of a not-for-profit library and resource centre dedicated to supporting a sustainable financial system.
 He is also the former Chair and current Deputy Chair of the Responsible Investment Association of Australasia and is on the management committee of the Investor Group on Climate Change.